crizmo/Elina-dev/README.md

 - For changes in the future , check the changelog.md file

 ## Updates
-As of now i have stopped working on elina , If you want to continue building it or want to help me update it , feel free to fork it and make a pull request.
+As of now i have stopped working on elina , If you want to continue building it or want to help me update it to that latest versions, feel free to fork it and make a pull request.
 Elina is yet to be updated to discord.js v14.

 Thank you !